cspotcode/virtual-concertina/README.md

 ## Concertina layout

 There seem to be many different types of Concertina.
-Below is the layout used here:
+Below is the layout used here, I believe it's called a "duet concertina."
+The left hand has basically the same layout as the right, but transposed down with some overlap.
+(Images of duet concertinas here: https://www.concertina.info/tina.faq/conc-typ.htm)

 ### Left hand (bass)